ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Abuse/en.md

 In addition, if you know the osu! username of the person bothering you, please send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) containing as much information as possible and it will be investigated promptly.

-## A member of one of the volunteer teams (NAT, GMT) is approaching/talking/acting towards me inappropriately!
+## A member of one of the volunteer teams (NAT, GMT, BN) is approaching/talking/acting towards me inappropriately!

 Send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) containing as much information as possible **immediately**.